TeemuKoivisto/react-seo-meta-tags/README.md

   site?: {
     // "If your object is part of a larger web site, the name which should be displayed for the overall site. e.g., "IMDb"." siteName?: string
-    // The index URL of the website (eg https://google.com), used for BlogPosting JSON-LD schema. canonicalUrl?: string
     // If your website has a search functionality, enter the URL with parameter here eg "https://www.google.com/search?q=" searchUrl?: string
   }